What is Electrical Engineering?

 - Designing the electrical systems of automobiles and aircraft

-- Designing and developing electronic equipment, including broadcast and communications systems, such as portable music players and Global Positioning System (GPS) devices, and working in areas closely related to computer hardware.
+- Designing and developing electronic equipment, including broadcast and communications systems, such as smartphones and Global Positioning System (GPS) devices, and working in areas closely related to computer hardware

 Electrical engineers design, develop and improve electronics and solid-state devices.